-Bank levies are one of the most powerful tools the IRS uses to collect tax debt.
-They can be devastating, making normal day-to-day living impossible.
-One moment your ATM card may be working fine, and the next minute it may stop working altogether.
+Bank levies are one of the most powerful tools used by the Internal Revenue Service to collect tax debt, and they can be devastating to the delinquent taxpayer, making normal day-to-day living impossible.
+One moment your ATM card gives you access to your accounts and the next, you’re frozen out.

 Ways to Stop a Bank Levy